Each year, students finishing 8th grade in Kenya take the Kenya Comprehensive Primary Exam (KCPE), a nationwide exam graded on a 500-point scale.

-Brothers Gavin Ochieng and Kenjan Odour have been competing with one another in primary school for the six years since they joined Ngong Road Children’s Foundation (NRCF).
-As they concluded 8th grade, Gavin earned the highest score of NRCF students on the KCPE at 396 out of 500.
-Kenjan earned the fifth spot with a score of 372.
+Brothers Gavin and Kenjan have been competing with one another in primary school for six years since they joined Ngong Road Children’s Foundation (NRCF).
+As they concluded 8th grade, Gavin earned the highest score.
+Kenjan earned the fifth spot .
 We believe these scores are high enough for both of them to be invited to a national high school.

 NRCF changed their lives